 6. There Are No Long-Term Contracts with Factoring

 Your options are open when you choose to factor.
-You can factor a single invoice and then never factor again, sign up with a factoring company and wait until you need to factor to use their services, or even pick and choose which invoices you factor and when.
-It’s incredibly flexible and can be leveraged whenever you need it.
+You can factor a single invoice and then never factor again, sign up with a reputable factoring company and wait until you need to factor to use their services, or even pick and choose which invoices you factor and when.
+The flexibility is incredible and can be leveraged whenever you need it.

 Margins are tight.
 All too often, carriers are stuck waiting for an invoice to be paid before they have the cash on hand to cover expenses associated with taking on another load or have to work exclusively with freight brokers who offer quick pay options.
 Factoring keeps you in control, so you can take on more work from whoever you want to work with.